Sharatmaharjan/Notes/BIM/6th sem/IT Ethics and Cybersecurity/Unit 2: Ethics for IT Workers and IT Users (5 LHs).md

 ### 2. **Encouraging Professionalism of IT Workers**

-**Definition**: Encouraging professionalism refers to promoting behavior that reflects high standards of ethics, integrity, and accountability within the IT
+**Definition**: Encouraging professionalism refers to promoting behavior that reflects high standards of ethics, integrity, and accountability.

 **Key Concepts**:
    - **Code of Conduct**: A set of rules or principles outlining expected behaviors and values that IT workers should follow in their professional capacity.